kafidas/just-text/README.md

 <br>

-This repository provides raw data of Greek Laws in plain text format.
+This repository provides raw data of Greek Laws in plain text format, as they are publiced officially in pdf format.
+No codification.

 <br>